tmobile/jest-jsdom-browser-compatibility/README.md

 This is a matrix of issues and risks of using Jest with JSDOM to test browser applications.
 This will include several sub projects with example tests to demonstrate the failures.

+## Prerequisite

+- Node 8+
+- NPM or yarn
+- Git
+- Safari, Chrome, Firefox

+## How to run each test case

+1. Click the link in the following comparison matrix to see the source code of each test case.
+2. Follow the README of the test case source code to run the test.

 ## Test Case Comparison Matrix

 |  Test Case  |    Description    |   Jest (JSDOM)   |   Karma (Chrome)   |    Karma (Safari)   |    Karma (Firefox)   |    References   |